ktor-doc-jp/ktor-doc-jp/pages/servers/autoreload.md

 <a id="basics"></a>
 ## Basics

-Either when using embeddedServer or a configuration file, you will have to provide a list of watch substrings that should match the classloaders you want to watch.
+Both when using the embeddedServer or a configuration file, you will have to provide a list of watch substrings that should match the classloaders you want to watch.

 So for example, a typical example of class loader when using gradle could be:
 `/Users/user/projects/ktor-exercises/solutions/exercise4/build/classes/kotlin/main`

-In this case you can use the `solutions/exercise4` string when watching, so it will match that classloader.
+In this case, you can use the `solutions/exercise4` string when watching, so it will match that classloader.

 <a id="embedded-server"></a>
 ## Using embeddedServer